pymanga/pyMANGA/web/content/en/docs/Benchmarks/_index.md

 ### Modules tested with SimpleKiwi

+In SimpleKiwi, crown and root radius do not grow during the simulation as tree size is a function of dbh.
-With SimpleKiwi, below- and above-ground modules that depend on tree geometries (i.e. crown and root radius) do not need to be tested.
+Hence, we do not test below- and above-ground concepts, which depend on crown and root radius as the competition behavior would not change over time.

 | Below-ground |
 | --- |